Utah's Iron Ore Industry

 "New Railroad in Iron County", article about a new line between Lund and Cedar City to serve the Old Capital Petroleum Fuel & Iron Company.
 Organizers included A. Meeker, Jr., president and J. J. McClellan, secretary treasurer.
 Directors included Dr. C. F. Wilcox, Dr. E. D. Woodruff, and George W. Morgan.
 J. U. Eldredge was general manager.
 Contractor was to be Hanover Construction of Philadelphia.
 (Salt Lake Mining Review, Volume 20, number 24, March 30, 1919, p.23)

 Columbia Steel received Utah Public Utilities Commission approval to construct a subsidiary called the Carbon County Railway.
 At the same time they withdrew their application to build another subsidiary called the Iron County Railway which was to be constructed from Lund, on the Union Pacific, to their iron ore properties in Iron County.
 The steel company withdrew their application based on the Union Pacific's protest in which Union Pacific stated that they were intending to construct the Cedar City Branch.
-(Public Service Commission of Utah, case 577)
+(Utah Public Utilities Commission, Case 577; application submitted August 11, 1922)

 The iron ore bodies in Iron County had been discovered in the early 1850s by Mormon pioneers.
 The particular deposits near Iron Mountain were first located in the 1870s but by the 1920s had not yet been commercially worked.
 The mines were to be developed to furnish ore for the new Columbia Steel Company's new iron mill that was being constructed near Springville.
 The actual mining was done by the steel company's subsidiary Columbia Iron Mining Company, and also by the Colorado Fuel & Iron Company to supply its mill in Pueblo, Colorado.
 Columbia's iron mill near Springville, called Ironton, went into production on May 1, 1924, producing pig iron.
 The construction of the Cedar City Branch also included the 4.5-mile Iron Mountain Branch to Desert Mound, which left the Cedar City Branch at Iron Springs (Mile Post 20.28).